pigoz/effect-crashcourse/README.md

-The practical guide I wish existed while learning @effect-ts
+The practical guide I wish existed while learning [@Effect-TS](https://github.com/Effect-TS/)

-The focus is on the new @effect-ts/io and is from the point of view of a casual fp-ts 2 user.
+The focus is on the new [@effect-ts/io](https://github.com/Effect-TS/io) and is from the point of view of a casual fp-ts 2 user.

 Start from [001-basic.ts](001-basic.ts)!